ameyand/PDMv2/draft-ietf-ippm-encrypted-pdmv2.md

 {:req12: style="format %d."}

 {: req12}
-- Primary client initiates a request to the primary server.
+- Client initiates a request to the Server.
 The request contains a list of available ciphersuites for KEM, KDF, and AEAD.
-- Primary server responds to the primary client with one of the available ciphersuites and shares its public key.
+- Server responds to the Client with one of the available ciphersuites and shares its public key.
-- Primary client generates a secret and its encapsulation.
-The primary client sends the encapsulation and a salt to the primary server.
+- Client generates a secret and its encapsulation.
+The Client sends the encapsulation and a salt to the Server.
 The salt is required during KDF in the Data Transfer phase.
-- Primary Server generates the secret with the help of the encapsulation and responds with a status message.
+- Server generates the secret with the help of the encapsulation and responds with a status message.
-- Primary server shares this key with secondary servers over TLS.
-- Primary client generates the client-specific secrets with the help of KDF by using the info parameter as the Client IP address.
-  The primary client shares these keys with the corresponding secondary clients over TLS.

-## Commands used

-Two commands are used between the primary client and the primary server to denote the setup and KEM phases.
-Along with this, we have a "req / resp" to indicate whether it's a request or response.

-Between primary and secondary entities, we have one command to denote the sharing of the secret keys.

 # Change Log